-Gun safety rules are a good thing, but like most things they can be carried to the extreme and defeat common sense if applied with a dogmatic zeal.
+Gun safety rules are a good thing, but like most things they can be carried to the extreme and defeat common sense if applied with dogmatic zeal.
 The minute common sense is made to suffer for anyone’s “rule,” the rules should immediately be re-evaluated.
 History is rife with dogma trampling common sense at the detriment to all.

 Should anyone have any questions about anything on this site, feel free to do what the unprofessional critic chose not to do – contact me.

 Taurus returned to the drawing board and is trying again.
-At the 2016 SHOT Show, the company had a new version of the TCP with Wings on display.
+At the 2016 SHOT Show, the company had a new version of the Taurus 738 TCP with Wings on display.
 The new version has larger wings and a scalloped area on the slide for easier wing deployment.

-I’m still not convinced the gun could handle the rigors of wing use on any regular bases.
+I’m still not convinced the gun could handle the rigors of wing use on any regular basis.
 However, at least the company recognized the original design was not optimal and is trying to improve it.

 Update: April 3, 2022